Zhanna Arshanskaya Dawson: Revealing her story

 In 1978 Dawson's son Greg was writing a column about Holocaust, a television miniseries, and asked his mother what it was like living during the time of the war.
 Dawson, who was a columnist for the Orlando Sentinel paper at the time, (currently writing for Winter Park Magazine) wrote his first book, Hiding in the Spotlight: A Musical Prodigy's Story of Survival, 1941-1946, about his mother's story.
 A subsequent book, Judgment Before Nuremberg; The Holocaust in Ukraine and the First Nazi War Crimes Trial, has extensive material about the dawn of the Holocaust as well as describing Zhanna's family's journey of discovery.
 The most recent book, Alias Anna: A True Story of Outwitting the Nazis by Susan Hood with Greg Dawson is narrated by Zhanna's granddaughter Aimée Dawson.

 In 2006 Greg Dawson and his wife Candy traveled to Ukraine to see the site of the massacre.
 There they found the names of the entire Arshansky family, including Zhanna and Frina, etched on a memorial wall.
 It had been assumed that the two sisters had been killed along with the 16,000 other victims, because until then nobody was known to have survived.
 The Dawsons visited the Bogancha family at the home where Zhanna and Frina were hidden from the Nazis.
-They have stayed in touch with the descendants and in 2023 helped bring the great-great grandson of the family to America where he is safe from the Russia-Ukraine War.
-Greg and Candy Dawson are on the board of the non-profit, Ukrainian Mothers and Children Transport Initiative, UMACTransport.org which gives pro bono legal aid and finds sponsorships for Ukrainian refugees.
+They have stayed in touch with the descendants and in 2023 helped bring the great-great-grandson of the family to America where he is safe from the Russian invasion of Ukraine.
+Greg and Candy Dawson are on the board of the non-profit, Ukrainian Mothers and Children Transport Initiative, (UMACTransport.org) which gives pro bono legal aid and finds sponsorships for Ukrainian refugees.

+Death

+Dawson died on January 9, 2023, at the age of 95.